Shiretoko

 The main activities in Shiretoko, like hiking in the forest, and cruises along the coastline, are therefore supervised and usually available from spring 🌸 to autumn 🍁, namely from late April to late October.
 In winter time, ferry ⛴️ boat cruises are occasionally organized to watch the drift ice (ryuhyo).

 While the JR station Shiretoko-Shari is the closest to the entrance of the natural reserve, it is still necessary to drive on the Road 334 or take a bus to go there.
-It is possible to visit part of the national park by car 🚙, through the 30 kilometers of the Shiretoko Pass, a high road crossing the peninsula east to west between Utoro and Rausu ports.
+It is possible to visit part of the national park by car 🚙, through the 30 kilometers of the Shiretoko Pass, a high road crossing the peninsula west to east between Utoro and Rausu ports.
 It is by the way closed in winter due to snowfall.

 🛥️ Boat cruise from Utoro Port